 Step 1: Preheat the cast-iron skillet to 400 degrees F

-Step 2: You should marinate salmon fillet with the mixture of seasonings.
+Step 2: You should learn the right marinating time for salmon, then marinate it with a mixture of seasonings.
 For a newbie, I suggest this recipe.
-Melted butter with lemon juice; top the salmon fillets with chopped garlic, salt, and cracked black pepper to raise the flavor of fish; and then add some lemon slices around the fillets to add flavor.
+Melted butter with lemon juice; top the salmon fillets with chopped garlic, salt, and cracked black pepper to raise the flavor of the fish; and then add some lemon slices around the fillets to add flavor.

 Step 3: In the cast-iron skillet, melt unsalted butter, and the melting butter gives your salmon fillets a golden brown outer but moist texture.
 Add the salmon fillets with the skin side down.

 Step 4: Cook these fillets at high heat for about 3 minutes and spoon the melting butter over the fillets as they are cooked.